 Country Risk Rating

-|D||A high-risk political and economic situation and an often very difficult business environment can have a very significant impact on corporate payment behavior.
-Corporate default probability is very high.|
+|C||A very uncertain political and economic outlook and a business environment with many troublesome weaknesses can have a significant impact on corporate payment behavior.
+Corporate default probability is high.|

 Business Climate Rating

-|C||The business environment is difficult.
-Corporate financial information is often unavailable and when available often unreliable.
-Debt collection is unpredictable.
-The institutional framework has many troublesome weaknesses.
-Intercompany transactions run major risks in the difficult environments rated C.|
+|B||The business environment is mediocre.
+The availability and the reliability of corporate financial information vary widely.
+Debt collection can sometimes be difficult.
+The institutional framework has a few troublesome weaknesses.
+Intercompany transactions run appreciable risks in the unstable, largely inefficient environments rated B.|

 Economy sustained by consumption and investment